 It was the third major quake in the region in just over two months.

-Cavalcoli told Radio Maria that the seismic shocks were “divine punishment” for “the offense to the family and the dignity of marriage, in particular through civil unions”.
+Cavalcoli told Radio Maria that the seismic shocks were “divine punishment” for “the offense to the family and the dignity of marriage, particularly through civil unions.”

-When asked to explain his comments he told the La7 channel: “Paedophilia is a sin, and like all sins have to be accepted also.”
-He went on to describe homosexuality as “a disease”.
+When asked to explain his comments, he told the La7 channel: “Paedophilia is a sin, and like all sins have to be also accepted.”
+He went on to describe homosexuality as “a disease.”
+Following his suspension, the priest said his words, “do not represent the positions of Trento archdiocese and the general sentiment of the parish.”

 - Padma Awards 2016: Complete list